Hair texture can change from straight to curly, smooth to frizzy, wiry to fine, and vice versa for all.

 Medication Can Alter Your Hair Texture

-There are medications that can affect the look and feel of your hair, too, like some antidepressants.
-If you notice unwanted changes to your hair texture while you’re taking medication, mention it to your doctor.
+Some medications can also affect the look and feel of your hair, like some antidepressants.
+If you notice unwanted changes to your hair texture while taking medication, mention it to your doctor.

 Author’s Note: Your hair can come in totally different after chemotherapy, whether thicker, straighter, or curlier.